 Begin Your Hike At Tantalus Drive

 Drive up Makiki Heights to get to Tantalus Drive.
-About 10 minutes in, you’ll drive up several hairpin turns (between the 2 locations in the map below).
+About 10 minutes in, you’ll drive up several hairpin turns.
 After the last hairpin turn and before the bridge, there will be a small turnout on the left where you can park your car.

 Be very careful driving up and down Tantalus Drive.
 It’s very tempting to stop on the side of the road to snap a picture of the view or trees because you think that no one else is on such an empty road.
 I kept checking my rearview mirror and within 15 minutes, 3 different drivers caught up with me.
 One even zoomed and passed me by without slowing down.